yuhuili-lab/nc-ddns/README.md

 # nc-ddns
 A simple Dynamic DNS Updater for Namecheap BasicDNS.

+### How to use
+- Obtain information from Namecheap including an API key, and replace the placeholders with the values of your site.
-Personally I use cronjob to periodically call this script to update DNS record of some domains hosted on Namecheap.
+- Use cronjob or otherwise call the ddns script to update the DNS record.